angular/components/src/cdk/testing/using-component-harnesses.md

 ```

 This code creates a fixture for `UserProfile` and then creates a `HarnessLoader` for that fixture.
-The `HarnessLoader` can then locate Angular Material components inside `UserProfile` and harnesses
+The `HarnessLoader` can then locate Angular Material components inside `UserProfile` and create
-for them.
-Not that `HarnessLoader` and `TestbedHarnessEnvironment` are loaded from different paths.
+harnesses for them.
+Note that `HarnessLoader` and `TestbedHarnessEnvironment` are loaded from
+different paths.

 - `@angular/cdk/testing` contains symbols that are shared regardless of the environment your tests
   are in.
 - `@angular/cdk/testing/testbed` contains symbols that are used only in Karma tests.
 - `@angular/cdk/testing/protractor` (not shown above) contains symbols that are used only in
-  protractor tests.
+  Protractor tests.

 ## Loading an Angular Material harness